Biology definition of organism: a living thing that has an organized structure, can react to stimuli, reproduce, grow, adapt, and maintain homeostasis

 A living cell contains a protoplast encased by a plasma membrane.
 The protoplast contains the cytosol and the cytoplasmic structures, such as organelles and inclusions.
 In eukaryotes, the major organelles include the nucleus, the endoplasmic reticulum, the Golgi apparatus, the mitochondria, and the chloroplasts.
 Each of these organelles specializes in a particular task.
 For example, the nucleus is the control center of the cell.
 The genes inside the nucleus carry the codes that specify the sequence of amino acids and proteins.

 When a cell needs a specific protein, the gene coding for it opens to allow the creation of a transcript (mRNA).
-The transcript is later translated in the ribosome attached to the endoplasmic reticulum so that the newly produced protein would undergo maturation inside the endoplasmic reticulum.
+The transcript is later translated at the ribosome attached to the endoplasmic reticulum so that the newly produced protein would undergo maturation inside the endoplasmic reticulum.
 When done, the protein is shuttled to the Golgi apparatus for labeling.
 The label determines where the protein would next go, i.e. for transport outside or within the cell.

 The mitochondrion (plural: mitochondria) is a semi-autonomous organelle that is responsible for generating ATP (by citric acid cycle and oxidative phosphorylation pathways).
 It is a semi-autonomous organelle because it has its own genetic material.
 Similarly, the chloroplast, which is largely for photosynthesis, is also semi-autonomous because it has its own DNA.
 These extranuclear DNAs are different from nuclear DNA.
 In fact, it is used as a basis in the Endosymbiotic theory.
 According to this theory, these semi-autonomous organelles are probably the early prokaryotes that were engulfed by a bigger cell.
 Eventually, the prokaryote inside the large cell adapted and lived in symbiosis with its host.